 Not only will this make you more valuable to your current employer, it gives you the feeling of having options outside of your day job.
 No more do you feel like that day job is the only thing you have.

-Combat the fear of losing your job by keeping up your skills and qualifications
+2. Reduce the fear of losing your job by improving your skills

 However, many new skills can be learnt using platforms like lynda.com or udemy which have online training courses for reasonable prices.
-Sure, you might not get a fancy certificate, but you are learning, nonetheless.
+Sure, you might not get a fancy certificate, but you are still learning, which is often more valuable.

-Combat the fear of losing your job by doing a good job, really.
+3. Reduce the fear of losing your job by doing a good job

 I mean really do a good job.
 Work hard and actually provide value.
 Be careful not to appear as if you are trying to be seen as doing a good job.
 People will notice if you’re faking it.